 Funny thing is, once you know you are pregnant the worrying about everything starts.
 Most important was the first appointment to check for the heartbeat.
 We went to a private hospital (which was recommended by friends) and yay! we heard the heart beating.
 Such a precious and emotional moment!
 After a second appointment we decided to change doctors, we were not satisfied plus I had the wish that I wanted a doctor who could explain to me properly what was happening, what was she checking and most important; what are the next steps!
 Luckily I already had some experience with one gynaecologist and we choose to do all the check-ups and tests at her practise during my pregnancy.

-After the 12-week echo when we were in so called ‘safe zone’, from that moment on I started to compare every single detail between being pregnant in Macedonia and in the Netherlands, from what I heard from my family, friends, articles and forums.
+After the 12-week echo when we were in so called ‘safe zone’, from that moment on I started to compare every single detail between being pregnant abroad and in Macedonia and in the Netherlands, from what I heard from my family, friends, articles and forums.

 The big difference with the Netherlands is that when you are pregnant you don’t go to a gynaecologist (only when medically advised), you go to a midwife.
 And here in Macedonia there is a check-up every month including blood and urine tests.
 I had a pretty safe feeling during my pregnancy because of all the tests and regular check-ups.